dumblob/qnx_net_time_sync/README.md

-QNX network time synchronization and evaluation of available methods with their QNX implementations
+QNX network time synchronization and evaluation of available methods using their QNX implementations
 --------

-### get & apply the patch, compile & run the PTPd
+### steps to get & apply the patch and compile & run the PTPd on QNX 6.5.0

 create a new directory
 ~~~~~~